shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

       4. Rest of the configuration either blank or default

 ### Create second network - "network-2"

-Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).

 1. Network Name: `network-2`
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.